twitch0001/twitch0001/README.md

 #### Programming Languages
 I enjoy writing Python and sometimes C (with QMK)

-#### Systems
-I am very confident with Linux and have been using it for the past 6 years (almost daily for the last 2 years).

 #### Skills
 * Python
     - Particularly in asynchronous applications